-The FECE is involved in five postgraduate programs at the master’s level (M.A. or M.Sc.), four of which are organized in collaboration with other faculties and universities.
+The FECE is involved in four postgraduate programs at the master’s level (M.A. or M.Sc.), three of which are organized in collaboration with other faculties and universities.
 It also offers the chance for a Ph.D. degree.
-The recent legislative reform of Greek higher education (i.e. Laws 4009/2011, 4076/2012 και 4115/2013) may, however, lead to changes in the organization of postgraduate studies more generally.
-More specifically, they will be organized by postgraduate schools and not individual faculties whose main role are undergraduate programs.
+The recent legislative reform of Greek higher education may, however, lead to changes in the organization of postgraduate studies more generally

 a) the Joint MA Program “Education and Human Rights” which awards a Joint degree by both Universities (UOA and UCL)

 b) the Joint MA Program “Education and Human Rights” which awards a Separate degree by the University of Athens with reference to the UCL IOE

 The Program aims at developing specialists and professionals involved in research, teaching and the formulation of educational policies with emphasis on combatting social inequalities and the consolidation of human rights in education.

 For further details see the website: http://www.ehr.ecd.uoa.gr/